myz-suite/annotator-webite/privacy-en.md

 ## Permissions Explained

-- `activeTab` and `tabs`: Used solely when you click the toolbar button to read the current selection, capture the visible area for screenshots, and navigate back to the highlighted section.
-No browsing history is stored.
+- `activeTab` and `tabs`: MyZ Annotator reads the current selection and captures screenshots; MyZ Danmaku identifies which YouTube video is playing.
-- `<all_urls>` content script: Allows the floating toolbar and highlight rendering to appear on any page you choose to annotate.
-The script reads only the text you select.
+- `<all_urls>` content script: MyZ Annotator uses this to render the toolbar and highlights; MyZ Danmaku runs only on YouTube pages to display the danmaku overlay.
 - `https://web.archive.org/*`: Required so the extension can submit snapshot requests and query status information from the Internet Archive when you enable that feature.
+- YouTube page access: Lets MyZ Danmaku read public comments for the active video so it can produce danmaku locally.
-- `storage`: Required to keep your highlights and settings on-device.
+- `storage`: Required to keep your highlights, danmaku caches, and settings on-device.
+- `scripting`: Used by MyZ Danmaku to add the overlay UI and styles on the page.

 ## No Remote Code Execution